pitt-cdm/2019spring/plans/lesson-02.md

 [the Introduction](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) and going as far as your interest and time allow.
 * **Download** software you'll need, as outlined in the [syllabus](/{{site.course.base_url}}uploads)
  - [to use Git at the command line](https://gist.github.com/derhuerst/1b15ff4652a867391f03), possibly including Homebrew (on Mac) or GitBash (on Windows)
-* If you're feeling intimidated by the command line, try out this [Command Line Crash Course](https://learnpythonthehardway.org/book/appendixa.html)
+* *Optional:* If you're feeling intimidated by the command line, try out this [Command Line Crash Course](https://learnpythonthehardway.org/book/appendixa.html)
-* Optional: Want a more hands-on guide through the full GitHub functionality?
+* *Optional:* Want a more hands-on guide through the full GitHub functionality?
 See the GitHub Learning Lab entry on our [Resources page](/{{site.course.base_url}}resources).